-We have been able to summarize these defense into 4 safety guides to keep your Instagram account secure.
+We have been able to summarize these defense into 4 safety guides to keep your Instagram account secure and safe.

-We also went further to include what to do if your Instagram account has been compromised.
+We also went further to include what to do if your Instagram account has been compromised before now.

 - Use a Secure Password Selection